nextcloud/documentation/admin_manual/maintenance/upgrade.rst

      $ sudo -u www-data php occ upgrade

    .. note:: The ``occ`` command does not download ownCloud updates.
 You must first download
-      and install the updated code, and then ``occ`` performs the final upgrade steps.
+      and install the updated code (steps 1-3), and then ``occ`` performs the final upgrade steps.

 13. The upgrade operation takes a few minutes, depending on the size of your installation.
 When it is finished you will see a success message, or an error message that will tell where it went wrong.

-Assuming your upgrade succeeded, take a look at the bottom of the Admin page to verify the version number.
+Assuming your upgrade succeeded, take a look at the bottom of your Admin page to verify the version number.
 Check your other settings to make sure they're correct.
 Go to the Apps page and review the core apps to make sure the right ones are enabled.
 Finally, re-enable your third-party apps.